koji0701/cameraman-ai-agent/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **Made with ❤️ for the sports analysis and content creation community**

+*Available as a beautiful desktop application and powerful command-line tool*